With a new dawn of e-commerce, CRM for small businesses have become an indispensable tool for modern businesses.

 This is a list of primary task a small business has to handle on a daily basis.

 3. Keep your delivery outflow Updated

-While these tasks could take majority working hours of a business owner, a CRM system could directly sideline it your partial activity.
-All these makes a CRM system an indispensible part of your business activity.
+While these tasks could take the majority of the working hours of a business owner, a CRM system could directly sideline it your partial activity.
+All these make a CRM system an indispensable part of your business activity.

 1. Managing Higher Order Volume

 A modern business needs to be run based on a higher order volume turnover.
-As a profit margin continues to be cut-down on retailer level, ability to handle multiple bulk order becomes more important.
+As a profit margin continues to be cut down on the retailer level, ability to handle multiple bulk order becomes more important.